Optimizing Industrial Water Recycling in the USA

 Moving Bed Biofilm Reactor (MBBR)

 Plastic carriers provide a surface area where microbes attach to and thrive.
-This allows a dense population of specialized treatment microbes to break down pollutants more effectively.
-This makes the system resilient to variations in water quality and flow.
+This media allows for the development of a dense population of specialized treatment microbes to break down pollutants more effectively.
+Therefore, allowing the system to be more resilient to some variations in water quality and flow rates.
 Picture a busy beehive where bees diligently pollinate flowers.
-It’s efficient, adaptable, and delivers excellent results.
+It’s efficient, adaptable, and can deliver excellent results.

 3. Chemical Treatment